allgreed/kasprowicz.pro/content/about.md

 > When individuals are extraverted and conscientious, they are more productive than if they are introverted and conscientious.

 The stories will influence each other.
 Twist and tangle in a myriad of colours and swarm of shapes.
+In my case apply one additional spin to the resulting image.
 I consider myself not only a special snowflake, but a also particularly complex one.

-Think spaceship vs bike.
-Neither is necessarily better.
-I can think of a synergy where Extraversion and Neuroticism (sensitivity to positive and negative emotions) grant me access to input, which can be studied meticulously [with the support of Conscientiousness and Disagreeableness] in a novel way due to Openness.
+I exhibit neurodivergency markers and treat my own sanity as an elaborate balancing act rather than a given.

 This is how you find madness in methods and methods in madness.
-But remember, same affordances are granted to failure modes too.

-Going forward with the spaceship metaphor: I believe there's a lot to balance and self-regulate, but once that achieved (and I had a bit of practice over the years) I can go where no bike has gone before.

-Some keywords that resonate with me: research, high leverage, open-ended, prototype, interactive, participatory, meaning, system

 ## About values